hemantkamalakar/hemantkamalakar/README.md

 ### Hi there 👋, my name is Hemant
 #### Home automation, IoT and data science enthusiast.
-With 15+ years of experience as a developer, I focus on building IoT solutions from devices, gateways and IoT platform point of view.
-My expertise includes architecting and designing IoT solutions, building devices, gateways, IoT cloud backend, and running workloads on the edge devices.
+I am a software developer/architest focusing on building IoT solutions from devices, gateways and IoT platform point of view.
+My expertise includes architecting and designing IoT solutions, building devices, gateways, IoT cloud backend and running workloads on the edge devices.
 With emergence of Artificial Intelligence and Machine Learning technology, I also focus on implementing AI and ML in both cloud and edge devices.

 Skills: IoT, AI, Python, NodeJs, Azure